fivequarters/fusebit.io/src/_blog/_posts/google-calendar-webhooks.md

 ### Create a new watch event

 You can watch Calendar resources changes using [Google Calendar Push notifications](https://developers.google.com/calendar/api/guides/push) API.
 Take into account the following:

-You must provide a unique identifier for your watch event, representing a notification channel within your project.
-In this example, we will use a universally unique identifier (UUID)
+- You must provide a unique identifier for your watch event, representing a notification channel within your project.
+In this example, we will use a universally unique identifier (`UUID`).
-Provide a type property with a value of `web_hook`
+- Provide a type property with a value of `web_hook`
-A Webhook address will be the URL that listens and responds to notifications.
-It must use HTTPS.
-If you want to run this code locally, you can run a Tunnel that allows you to expose your application securely.
+- A `Webhook address` will be the URL that listens and responds to notifications.
+It must use `HTTPS`.
+If you want to run this code locally, you can run a tunnel that allows you to expose your application securely.
 You can use [Fuse Tunnel](https://www.npmjs.com/package/@fusebit/tunnel) for that.
-A token (optional).
+- A `token` (optional).
 You can provide a token used to validate incoming webhooks preventing notifications spoofing attacks to guarantee that it is a legit Webhook call from Google.
 You can also use this to route the webhook message to the proper destination, taking into account the max length of this property is 256 characters.
-You can specify an optional expiration property if you want the watcher to expire and stop sending notifications.
+- Set an expiration property (optional) if you want the watcher to expire and stop sending notifications.

 Let’s see a code example: